Candidates

 Practical Application: Training a Neural Network

-To bring these concepts to life, we’ll explore the practical steps of training a neural network using different optimizers.
-The training process involves using various optimizers while adjusting factors like batch size, number of epochs, and evaluation metrics to monitor performance in the learning process.
+To bring these concepts to life, we'll explore the practical steps of training a neural network using different optimizers.
+The training process involves using various optimizers while adjusting parameters such as batch size, number of epochs, and evaluation metrics to monitor performance.
 This hands-on approach provides valuable insights into the effectiveness of each optimizer in real-world scenarios.

 The following subsections will cover Model Setup, Training Process, and Results Comparison, offering a comprehensive view of how different optimizers perform on a simple neural network.